Webist/InterServices/app/Data/readme.md

 #### App Data
 In this directory resides data sets, c.q. data store, files.
-Apart form the Interface data, see directory Config, these data sets are;
+Apart from the Interface data, see directory Main, these data sets are;
  + input data to process
  + template data set to reuse
  + result data to fetch

 For example
-When there is a new route created, in this directory a new file with the name indexKey of that route created.
+When there is a new route created, in this directory a new file with the name indexKey of that route will be very useful.
 This will make fetching data easy.

 ```